What can I do about my belly fat and love handles?

 When discussing liposuction vs. Coolsculpting® (or any of the non-surgical treatments), it is important to have realistic expectations.
 For example, a series of Coolsculpting® treatments can cost about as much as one liposuction operation and will take several months for the results to be evident.
 Each Coolsculpting® treatment is 45 -60 minutes whereas liposuction of the tummy, flanks, and thighs all together takes about 3 hours and permanently removes those troublesome areas.

-Why should I come to Restore SD Plastic Surgery for my liposuction treatment?
+Why should I choose Restore SD Plastic Surgery for my liposuction treatment?

-At Restore SD Plastic Surgery, we are dedicated to patient safety and our surgeons are both board-certified by the American Board of Plastic Surgery as well as being members in good standing of the American Society of Plastic Surgeons (ASPS) and the American Society for Aesthetic Plastic Surgery (ASAPS).
+At Restore SD Plastic Surgery, board certified plastic surgeon Dr. Katerina Gallus is dedicated to patient safety and is both board-certified by the American Board of Plastic Surgery as well as being a member in good standing of the American Society of Plastic Surgeons (ASPS) and the American Society for Aesthetic Plastic Surgery (ASAPS).
 We operate only in fully accredited facilities and take the time to listen to your goals and develop a treatment plan that is individualized to your body, aesthetic desires, and timeline.

 When you are ready for a truly exceptional body contouring experience in San Diego, look no further than Restore SD Plastic Surgery.
-Call us at 858-239-2486 to book your complimentary consultation today!
+Call us at 858-224-2281 or contact us online to book your complimentary consultation today!